Cutting firewood with a chainsaw: working effectively and safely

 Cutting to length

-To get started turning a fallen tree into firewood, we recommend cutting all the timber into metre-long pieces that are easier to work with.
-This can be done directly at the spot where the tree was felled, if permitted.
-You can cut with the wood directly on the ground if it’s flat enough, or with the help of a cutting stand that you quickly make yourself.
+To get started turning a fallen tree into firewood, we recommend cutting all the timber into one metre lengths that are easier to work with.
+You can cut the wood directly on the ground if it’s flat enough, or you can quickly make yourself a cutting stand from other pieces of wood.
+Just make sure you have permission before getting started as there are restrictions and regulations around processing wood from a fallen tree in the UK.

-Tips for sawing a log on the ground
+Tips for sawing firewood from a trunk on the ground

 A DIY cutting stand for sawing long trunks on

-If the surface of the ground is not suitable for working on directly, you may need some kind of stand to help you: this not only protects your saw chain but also your back, because it means you will be working at an ergonomically appropriate height.
-You can quickly cut a log support from another piece of wood.
-Always make sure that any wood you are cutting with a chainsaw is secured in place and not able to roll away.
+If the surface of the ground is not suitable for working on directly, you may need some kind of stand to help you: this not only saves your saw chain but also your back.
+You can quickly create an ideal log support by cutting a groove in a piece of wood.
+Remember to always make sure that any wood you are cutting with a chainsaw is secured in place and not able to roll away before you start.

 Splitting the lengths for firewood

-Metre-long pieces of trunk probably won’t fit in your fireplace, and thicker trunks need to be split for ease of use – in any case, smaller pieces of firewood will always dry better than large logs.
-This is important, as damp wood burns less readily and releases soot and smoke.
+Metre-long pieces of trunk probably won’t fit in your fireplace, and thicker trunks need to be split for ease of use – in any case, smaller pieces of firewood will always dry better and more quickly than large logs.
+This is important, as damp wood is hard to light, doesn't burn well and releases soot and smoke.

 Processing into firewood

 It’s best to use a sawhorse when processing split lengths of wood and smaller branches to create firewood.
-A sawhorse helps you set up safely, and also offers the greatest possible working convenience for cutting firewood.
+A sawhorse helps you secure the wood safely, and at a good height for conveniently cutting firewood.

 A man wearing chainsaw PPE is lifting a STIHL chainsaw off a saw horse beside a large stack of firewood.